l1987deterding/Covid-Data-Visualization/README.md

 # Covid-Data-Visualization
-Group project creating dashboard with interactive charts and current information regarding Covid vaccine allocations per state and county, and the current death toll in the United states.
+This was a group project where we created a dashboard with interactive charts and current information regarding Covid vaccine allocations per state and county, as well as the current death toll in the United states.
 ![image](https://user-images.githubusercontent.com/78701437/132606080-ea5b6a94-5cb5-40c8-b728-12b9be8c06d7.png)

 ## Components of Our Web App